openMF/community-app/README.md

 <a target="_blank" href="http://youtu.be/_Q_1Ll2MydM">YouTube Video on MifosX UI Prootype Code Walkthrough</a>

-## Setup
+## Building from source

-Note: Ensure you have ```npm``` installed - goto http://nodejs.org/download/ to downloand installer for your OS.
+1. Note: Ensure you have ```npm``` installed - goto http://nodejs.org/download/ to downloand installer for your OS.

+2. Clone this respository to your local filesystem

-To download the dependencies, first install bower:
+3. To download the dependencies, first install bower:

 ```
 npm install -g bower
 ```

-Next run a clean install on the project root folder:
+4. Next run a clean install on the project root folder:

 ```
 bower install